Is the five-flow conjecture almost false?: Flow polynomial for the generalised Petersen graphs

-\item {\em Not}\/ all the entries of the transfer matrix $\widetilde{\sf T}_{k+1,\ell,\lambda}$ are integers for integer values of $Q$; rather they are rational numbers.
-As we want to perform the trace computation with (infinite-precision) integer arithmetic, for each value of $Q$, we multiplied the matrix by the minimum (positive) integer value such that all entries are integers.
+\item {\em Not}\/ all the entries of the transfer matrix $\widetilde{\sf T}_{k+1,\ell,\lambda}^{(nt)}$ are integers for integer values of $Q$; rather they are rational numbers.
+As we want to perform the trace computation with (infinite-precision) integer arithmetic, for each value of $Q$ we multiplied the matrix by the minimum (positive) integer value such that all entries are integers.
 After the computation is done, we reconstructed the true solution by dividing by the appropriate factor.

 \item The integers involved in the actual calculations are very large.
-Therefore, we compute the value of the trace for a given value of $Q\neq 0$ using modular arithmetic for a given set of prime numbers $p \le 65521 \ltapprox 2^{16}$ (we need up to 65 different primes).
-We then reconstruct the value using the Chinese remainder theorem using infinite-precision arithmetic in {\sc mathematica}.
+Therefore, we compute the value of the trace for a given value of $Q\neq 0$ using modular arithmetic for a given set of prime numbers $p \le 65\,521 \ltapprox 2^{16}$ (we need up to 65 different primes).
+We then reconstruct the value using the Chinese remainder theorem using infinite-precision arithmetic in {\sc Mathematica}.
 We always use at least one more prime than needed, in order to check the result.
 To accelerate the computation of the trace using modular arithmetic, we use a program written in {\sc C}.

 \item For $1\le k\le 6$, we are able to compute the traces for many different values of $n$.
 However, for $k=7$, the computation is so demanding, that we have focused on powers of the type $n=2^q +1$ with integer $q\ge 1$.
-The reason why we consider odd powers for $k=7$ will become clear in section~\ref{sec.res2}. \end{itemize}
+The reason why we consider odd powers for $k=7$ will become clear in Section~\ref{sec.res2}. \end{itemize}

-Once the traces are computed, we can form the flow polynomial using \reff{eq.phi}.
+Once the traces are computed, we can form the flow polynomial using \reff{def_Phi_G_as_trace_ok2}.
 Notice that for $1 \le k \le 7$, everything in this formula is exactly known.
-The zeros of the flow polynomials are obtained using the program {\sc mpsolve} \cite{MPSolve,Bini00}.
+The zeros of the flow polynomials are then obtained using the program {\sc MPSolve} \cite{MPSolve,Bini00}.
 This software has the advantage that if one requests the zeros with 50--digit precision (as in our case), the results are guaranteed to have at least such precision.